 - Confidentiality must be maintained for self-disclosures of a personal nature.

 Q18: Do I always have to obtain informed consent?

 A18: Investigators involving a human being as a subject in research must obtain the legally effective informed consent of the subject or the subject’s legally authorized representative.
 The exceptions are few.
-The IRB has the authority to waive the federal requirements for informed consent in the following instances: (1) research in which the only involvement of human subjects is that of anonymous observation, for example, observational studies of public behavior when obtaining consent would not be practicable and in some cases, (2) research that is conducted in established educational settings, involving normal educational practices.
+The IRB has the authority to waive the federal requirements for informed consent in the following instance: research in which the only involvement of human subjects is that of anonymous observation, for example, observational studies of public behavior when obtaining consent would not be practicable.

 Q19: Do research participants always have to sign an informed consent?

 A19: No, not always.
 The IRB may waive the requirements for the investigator to obtain a signed consent form for some or all subjects, if it finds either: (1) that the only record linking the subject and the research would be the consent document, and the principal risk would be potential harm resulting from a breach of confidentiality (as in an interview or survey that addressed the participant's HIV status).
 Each subject will be asked whether they want documentation linking them with the research, and the subject’s wishes will govern; or (2) that the research presents no more than minimal risk of harm to subjects, and involves no procedures, for which written consent is normally required outside of the research context.
 If consent forms will not be used, the researcher must explain in the application to the IRB how informed consent will be obtained if using the cover letter.

 Q20: Are there some instances in which oral consent is permissible?